Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This setting's function is to point to the \*.css file used to define the OPAC layout.
 A \*.css file is a cascading stylesheet which is used in conjunction with HTML to set how the HTML page is formatted and will look on the OPAC.
 There are two stylesheets that come with the system; opac.css and opac2.css.
 A custom stylesheet may also be used.
 The stylesheets listed in the opaclayoutstylesheet preference are held on the Koha server.

 **Note**

 Leave this field blank to disable it and let Koha use the default file instead

 **Important**

 Using a custom value in this preference causes Koha to completely ignore the default layout stylesheet.

-`OpacLocationBranchToDisplay <#OpacLocationBranchToDisplay>`__
+.. _opaclocationbranchtodisplay-label:

+OpacLocationBranchToDisplay
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Default: holding library